Traveling in an RV is all about comfort and convenience, but what about once you have arrived at your destination?

 The solution is simple.
 It’s called a tow car.
 Having a small car or truck at your disposal will make things a lot easier.
 You won’t have to pull up the stakes of your campsite or stow away all your gear each time you want to go somewhere.

 Many RVers tow a smaller vehicle behind their RV for the convenience that an extra set of wheels provide.
 Interested in learning more about RV towing?
 Here are some important tips and tricks.

 NOTE: When renting an RV with RVshare, pushing anything using the RV is prohibited and constitutes a material breach of our rental agreement terms.
 Towing a vehicle, boat, or trailer behind an RV must be approved by the owner and meet Combined Gross Vehicle Weight (CGVW) (tow vehicle plus trailer) laws for each state.
 In addition, the combined length of the RV, hitch/dolly, and the vehicle, boat, or trailer behind the RV cannot exceed 55 feet in total length or is it an unacceptable and material breach of the rental agreements and voids the insurance and protection coverages.

 RV Towing: 4 Wheels Down

-Towing your car 4 wheels down, also called toading, dinghy towing, of flat towing, has many advantages.
+Towing your car 4 wheels down, also called toading, dinghy towing, or flat towing has many advantages.
 It is fast becoming a popular option for many RVers.
-The biggest benefit is that it has little to no impact on the gas mileage, handling, and the wear and tear on your RV.
+The biggest benefit is that it has little to no impact on the gas mileage, handling, and wear and tear on your RV.
 It also provides the ability to go shopping, sightseeing, and exploring at a moment’s notice with no need to drive your big RV all over town.